 Don’t be shy about asking to sample items like cheese, meat or chocolate.
 Employees can open the package for you and share the rest as samples with other customers.

 13. Get a Whole Foods Punch Card

 The Whole Foods punch card offers vary by store, so ask around at your location.

 Some stores have punch cards for sandwiches, burritos, salads, sushi and coffee.

 You may also find a punch card for $10 off after you spend $100 on 365 supplements.

 Also keep an eye out for the Whole Foods Market Rewards program in your area.
-The pilot program is only in some stores in the Philadelphia and Dallas/Fort Worth areas.
+The pilot program is currently available only in some stores in the Philadelphia and Dallas/Fort Worth areas.